michielskobe/rnd-final-project/docs/project/matlab.md

 ```
 You can use the same code for generating the coëfficients for the High Pass filter by changing **btype** to **highpass**.

-To have an indication how low it takes to get these coëfficients, we made this simple scipts that generates coëfficients for a thousand lowpass filters with different cut-off frequencies.
+To estimate the time required to generate these coefficients, we created a simple script that generates coefficients for a thousand low-pass filters with varying cut-off frequencies.

 ```python
 from scipy import signal